 Ways To Say "Love"

 You may have experienced the power of the words “I love you.”
-If you’ve had the pleasure of having a romantic partner say them to you, you may never forget how it sounded or how it made you feel the first time you heard it.
+If you’ve had the pleasure of having a romantic partner say these words to you, you may never forget how it sounded or how it made you feel the first time you heard it.

 Love has an expression in hundreds of languages around the world.
 Love may also be an unspoken language where lovers communicate their feelings with the gaze of their eyes, the softness of their touch, or the kindness of their actions.
 At times, the word “love” is tossed around without deep meaning.